jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 ## Prerequesites: Understanding Some Platform Essentials

-In order to build a cache management system, it's important to understand some nuances of coding in Apex.
-This will let us know what problem we're solving, and

-### Prerequisite: Understanding the Problem with Apex Static Variables
+### Understanding the Problem with Apex Static Variables

 Before we build a cache system, it's important to understand how Apex handles static variables, as well as how transactions impact them.
 Luckily, it doesn't take much code to demonstrate some of the relevant behavior.
 In this example, I'm querying the `Group` object, which stores [queues](https://www.salesforceben.com/everything-you-need-to-know-about-salesforce-queues/).
 If you have ever tried to automatically assign a record to a queue, you may have already found that queue data has to be queried - there are no built-in Apex classes or methods that can be used to retrieve this data.
 And typically, queues do not change frequently, which makes them a great candidate for data to cache.